Container Roles

 - use-buildset-registry

-Use this role on any host which should use the buildset registry.
+- Adds a buildset registry to the docker configuration. - Use this role on any host which should use the buildset registry. - Role Variables -

 buildset_registry